 Penalties for Accessory

-- You face criminally liability as if you actually committed the crime yourself.
-Therefore, as an accessory to burglary, you get punished as if you committed the burglary yourself.
+You face criminally liability as if you actually committed the crime yourself if you are found to be an accessory to the crime.
+Therefore, as an accessory to burglary, you are punished as if you committed the burglary yourself.

 Guilty of Murder

-The following are not defenses to criminal liability in 53a-8
+The following are not defenses to criminal liability for murder in 53a-8:

 - That the person who actually committed the crime did not face prosecution or conviction.